Sara3/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 ###### Credentials Settings Details

-* `issuer_mode` <ApiLifecycle access="ea" /> is visible if the Custom URL Domain feature is enabled.
+* `issuer_mode` is visible if the Custom URL Domain feature is enabled.
 If the feature is enabled, you can set a custom domain URL in the settings for an OpenID Connect token in an app, and this property is returned in the appropriate responses.
 After the feature is enabled, the default value for new apps is `CUSTOM_URL`.
 For existing apps, the default remains `ORG_URL`.
 You can change the value using the API or administrator user interface.
 To enable the Custom URL Domain feature, contact [Support](https://support.okta.com/help/open_case).
 * At least one redirect URI and response type is required for all client types, with exceptions: if the client uses the [Resource Owner Password](https://tools.ietf.org/html/rfc6749#section-4.3) flow (if `grant_types` contains the value `password`) or [Client Credentials](https://tools.ietf.org/html/rfc6749#section-4.4) flow (if `grant_types` contains the value `client_credentials`)